taylorgrant/GSPtext/README.md

 Estimating sentiment of each review using the [sentimentr](https://github.com/trinker/sentimentr) package from Rinker.
-Sentiment is calculated at the sentence level and then the sentiment of each review is the weighted average for each review.
+Sentiment is calculated at the sentence level and the “review senetiment” is then the weighted average across all sentences comprising that review.
 The package accounts for “valence shifters” by adding additional weights for terms that can negate or amplify sentiment.

-The returned data is the full review data frame and added columns - word count for each review, standard deviation for the sentiment estimate for each review (only if the review includes more than 1 sentence), and the estimated sentiment for each review.
+The returned data is the full review data frame with sentiment data added - word count for each review, standard deviation for the sentiment estimate for each review (only if the review includes more than 1 sentence), and the estimated sentiment for each review.

 ``` r
 sentiment <- amzn_review_sentiment(sample_reviews)